swiz23/multi_agent_planner/README.md

      - *Service:* Client - /get_plan --- service type: [get_plan](srv/get_plan.srv)
      - *Service* Server - /agent_x/update_goal -- service type: [update_goal](srv/update_goal.srv)
      - *Files:* [agent_node.cpp](src/agent_node.cpp), [agent_obj.cpp](src/agent_obj.cpp), [agent_obj.h](agent_obj.h)

+### Future Work

+Although this package contains a good amount of features, there are a couple things that can make it even better.
+For example, right now, it is not so easy to add obstacles into the world.
+However, adding another service in the *motion_planner_node* to take in two integers describing a node position and which would subsequently modify the grid could be a solution.
+Secondly, a unit test could be created to make sure the algorithm works as expected for various starting and goal poses.